EarthSkyLab/EarthSkyLab.github.io/pages/03 VISION/02 ECONOMY/20 Community Service.md

 title: Community Service
 tag: community-service
 ---
-In the long run each community member will spend one day a week on community support tasks such as governance, maintaining the garden and the commons.
+In the long run each community member will spend one day a week on community  tasks such as governance, maintaining the garden, the land, our commons and shared infrastructure.
 Of course this does not include time spent on celebrations!
-The community charter will specify how much time each member is expected to contribute.
-LOVE & JOY However the goal is not to focus on accounting but to create a community
-Since this creates complicated dynamics which tend towards the negative EarthSkyLab will not have paid positions for community members.
-The goal is to organise activities such that the community can take care of all it's needs through members community service contribution.
+The goal is not to focus on time accounting and enforcement but to create a deep community spirit where contribution to the common good is a joy, this is a key motivation for keeping EarthSkyLab small.
+We hope to organise as much as possible of the community service as group activities to ensure it is a joyful time.
+The goal is to organise activities so that the community can be maintained through members community service contribution exclusively without any paid positions.
 Of course many members will choose to contribute much more of their time to the community, we will create rituals and celebrations to recognise their contribution.
-Community service would include:

-*	Building and maintaining the community shared buildings and infrastructure
-*	Maintaining The Garden,  food forest, and land

-Note: that while we will help each other build our houses, and collaborate on each other’s businesses this is not community service.
+Although we will help each other build and collaborate on each other’s businesses this is not considered community service.